NVIDIA/NeMo/README.md

 The configuration used for the export needs to be specified in the `conf/config.yaml` file, specifying the `export` parameter, which specifies the file to use for export purposes.
-The `run_export` parameter must be set to `True` to run the training pipeline export stage.
-The default value is set to `gpt3`, which can be found in `conf/export/gpt3.yaml`.
+The `export` parameter must be inclueded in `stages` to run the training pipeline export stage.
+The default value is set to `gpt3/export_gpt3`, which can be found in `conf/export/gpt3/export_gpt3.yaml`.
 The parameters can be modified to adapt different export and set of tests run on prepared Triton Model Repository.
 For Base Command Platform, all these parameters should be overridden from the command line.